Germany is the largest economy in Europe with a GDP US$3.8 trillion1.

 Alternatively, consider partnering a German business to help them enter Singapore.
 German firms have shown interest in teaming up with Singapore companies to build up technological capabilities here.

 There are many opportunities for you to collaborate.
 They include contract manufacturing, distributorships, joint ventures, mergers and acquisitions, technology licensing, and setting up engineering centres to provide technical support to customers in the region.

-To ease your entry into Germany or European Union, we are partnering German Accelerator Southeast Asia (GASEA) to set up two landing pads for Singapore startups in Munich and Berlin.
+To ease your entry into Germany or European Union, we are partnering German Entrepreneurship Asia (GE Asia) to set up two landing pads for Singapore startups in Munich and Berlin.